blackcatacademy/blackcat-database/README.md

 Polished, ship-ready bundle of BlackCat table packages.
 Submodules are pinned to their `main` branches, docs are pre-generated, and dev-only tooling is stripped out.
 Need generators, infra, or CI harnesses?
 Jump to `dev`.

+👉 See [SALES.md](./SALES.md) for a concise value deck and differentiators.

 **Release highlights**
 - Ready-to-run packages with generated docs (no local codegen required).